Ciarands/vidsrc-to-resolver/README.md

+# Looks like vidsrc.to is dead
+Since the domains are dead this project will be archived for the forseeable future.

 # Vidsrc.to Resolver/CLI
 *A simple cli for fetching content from vidsrc.to by resolving m3u8's from common sources used by the site.*